jaspector

 County says building permits are required for all structures that constitute development under the Land Development Code, including dwellings and other buildings involving structural construction, foundations, utilities, or occupancy, regardless of property size

-Typical processing time is No public general building permit turnaround posted; issuance is by appointment and project-specific review.
+Building permit processing times in unincorporated Lafayette County, MO typically run No public general building permit turnaround posted; issuance is by appointment and project-specific review.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Lafayette County, MO.
 The following work is generally exempt: No public exempt-work list was found on the reviewed county pages.
+When in doubt, confirm with the local building department before starting work.